 If you would like to first test your current knowledge.
 Click here to take the high-risk driving scenarios test to see if you know which scenarios lead someone to become a high risk driver and which do not.

 *Note* All policies and rating methods are subject to change.
-Use this list as guidance but to find out for your personal situation – please reach out to your Bryson Insurance Specialist by opening the chat window, calling us at 1-800-661-5196 or clicking here to send us an e-mail
+Use this list as guidance but to find out about your personal situation – please reach out to your Bryson Insurance Specialist by opening the chat window, calling us at 1-800-661-5196, or clicking here to send us an e-mail

 Having an At-Fault Accident

-A chargeable, at-fault accident is an occurrence for which the applicant, insured or operator is deemed to be wholly or partially responsible and results in third party and/or collision damage, and/or personal injury arising out of the ownership, use or operation of a vehicle, in consequence of which:
+A chargeable, at-fault accident is an occurrence for which the applicant, insured, or operator is deemed to be wholly or partially responsible and results in the third party and/or collision damage, and/or personal injury arising out of the ownership, use, or operation of a vehicle, in consequence of which:

 - An amount has been paid or would have been paid but for the existence of provincial direct compensation laws or agreements; or

 - A loss remains unsettled or unpaid; or

 - A civil suit has been commenced against the applicant, insured or operator; or